Clearing out 2019 Items in 2019

-I joined a Facebook group that has the goal to clear out 2018 items of clutter from your home in 2018.
+I joined a Facebook group that has the goal of clearing out 2019 items of clutter from your home in 2019.
 Wow!
 Many of us really need this kind of inspiration.

 The average American home has over 30,000 items in it.
-Unfortunately, many of those are not really wanted, but we just haven't cleared them out.
+Unfortunately, many of those items are not really wanted or needed; we just haven't cleared them out.
 It isn't easy to get rid of things.

 Joining this group should inspire me to really get going.
 Follow along if you also want to clear out stuff and reduce the stress from overcrowded home situations.

 Getting the Stuff Out of the House

 To help me make progress on my goal, I've signed up for regular pick-ups from the Red Cross or Disabled Veterans.
 I'm really lucky that in Central Florida, that these agencies will come right to your house.
 They send out an email telling when their next round of pick-ups will be in your area, then that inspires me to start rummaging out more clutter to meet their deadline.